 In an action filed June 16, 2004 entitled ICU Medical, Inc. v.
 Alaris Medical Systems, Inc. pending in the United States District Court for the Central District of California, we allege that Alaris infringes ICU's patent in the manufacture and sale of the SmartSite and SmartSite Plus Needle-Free Valves and Systems.
 On August 2, 2004 the Court denied our request for a preliminary injunction.
 On December 27, 2004, ICU's Complaint was amended to allege that Alaris infringes three additional patents.
+On July 17, 2006, the Court issued an order interpreting certain claims in certain of our patents in a manner that, if upheld, could significantly impair our ability to enforce those patents against others, including Alaris.
+The Court also issued a partial summary judgment in favor of Alaris based on one of those interpretations.
+We intend to appeal any judgments issued by the Court based on its order.
+The Court's order has not affected all claims under the patents in the suit and we have other patents expected to issue that would potentially be enforceable against Alaris and other competitors, although there can be no certainty that those patents will issue or that we would succeed in enforcing them.
 We seek monetary damages and injunctive relief and intend to vigorously pursue this matter.
 This case is currently scheduled for trial in February 2007.
 The outcome of this matter cannot be determined at this time.

-In an action filed on September 10, 2004 entitled ICU Medical, Inc. v.
+In an action filed September 10, 2004 entitled ICU Medical, Inc. v.
 Fulwider Patton Lee & Utecht, LLP ("Fulwider"), in the Superior Court of California for the County of Orange, we allege that during the course of its representation of us and continuing thereafter, Fulwider engaged in various matters for our direct competitors, including Alaris and others, and committed other acts of negligence and breaches of the attorney-client relationship.
 On November 16, 2005, the Court enjoined Fulwider from advising or representing Alaris in connection with the matter of ICU Medical, Inc. v.
 Alaris Medical Systems, Inc. On December 2, 2005, with leave of the Court, we filed an amended complaint naming Cardinal Health 303, Inc. (formerly Alaris Medical Systems, Inc.) as an additional defendant.
 On March 27, 2006, the Court sustained Alaris' demurrers to an amended complaint without leave to amend, effectively removing Alaris as a defendant.
-We intend to seek appellate review of the Court's ruling sustaining Alaris' demurrers without leave to amend.
+We are seeking appellate review of the Court's ruling sustaining Alaris' demurrers.
 In the Fulwider action, we seek monetary damages and injunctive relief and intend to vigorously pursue this matter.
-This case is currently scheduled for trial date in February 2007.
+This case is currently scheduled for trial in January 2007.
 The outcome of this matter cannot be determined at this time.